marcottelab/peptide_elutions/README.md

 ### Scoring
-1. Idenitfy peaks from peptide elution profile of each protein in a fractionation experiment using Gaussian Mixture Model.
-Multiple peaks suggest the existence of proteoforms or intact proteins eluting with different binding partners. <Enter>
+**1. Idenitfy peaks from peptide elution profile of each protein in a fractionation experiment using Gaussian Mixture Model.
+Multiple peaks suggest the existence of proteoforms or intact proteins eluting with different binding partners.** <Enter>

 Script: Gaussian_fitting.R <Enter>